versluis/P2-Categories/README.md

 This entire project is a WordPress theme.
 Download it and copy all files into a new folder under wp-content/themes.
 Then head over to Appearance - Themes and activate P2 Categories.
 It looks and works just like the original P2.

+Or, an even easier way to install is by downloading this repo as a ZIP, then WordPress head over to Appearance - Themes - Install and upload it there.

 How do P2 Categories work, and how do I use them?
 =================================================